Indiana Dunes Visitor Center

 A great place to find all of your visiting needs.
-Talk to a ranger and learn about the parks locations, activities, programs, and nearby attractions.
+Talk to a ranger and learn about the park's locations, activities, programs, and nearby attractions.
 View two short films about the park and the region.
 Spend some time in the activity room.

 Paul H. Douglas Center for Environmental Education

 Educational programs and activities can be found here.
 The Paul H. Douglas Trail through the spectacular Miller Woods allows hiking, cross-country skiing, and snowshoeing.
-Children can also explore the centers outdoor Nature Play Zone area.
+Children can also explore the center's outdoor Nature Play Zone area.

 15 Miles of Beaches

-The main attraction of Indiana Dunes is the 15 miles of beach along the southern tip of Lake Michigan.
-There are many different access points to the beach and each one has its own unique setting.
+The main attraction of Indiana Dunes National Park is the 15 miles of beaches along the southern tip of Lake Michigan.
+There are many different parking lots and each beach has its own look and feel.

 50 Miles of Trails

-Diverse trails extend throughout the Indiana Dunes National Lakeshore.
+Diverse trails extend throughout the Indiana Dunes National Park.
 Visitors can find a location to hike, jog, bike, bird watch, cross-country ski, snowshoe or ride their own horse.

 A lavish display of spring wild flowers surrounds the Heron Rookery trail.
 This woodland trail follows a portion of the Little Calumet River where you may also witness spawning salmon, migrating birds and woodland animals.